zero-functional/zero-functional/README.md

 ### iter

-When using `iter(name)` as last function then an iterator `name` is created and which can be used for further processing with zero-functional with only a small overhead.
+When using `iter(name)` as last function then an iterator `name` is created which can be used for further processing with zero-functional with only a small overhead.
 Similar to `to` this is also a virtual function which is internally replaced and only used to check the output type.
+The generated iterator is inline and can not be returned from a proc or given to another proc (see [Nim: Iterators](https://nim-lang.org/docs/manual.html#iterators-and-the-for-statement-first-class-iterators)).

 ```nim
 # filter all lines containing the word error in the iterator